 A postcard-worthy town in the French Riviera, Menton has been a favorite of many famous personalities, including Queen Victoria.
 With its bright colorful buildings, romantic landscapes, stunning beaches and year-round pleasant weather, it’s not hard to understand why Katherine Mansfield was inspired to pen her novels here or Winston Churchill took to painting landscapes in this cozy town.
 Some like Aubrey Beardley, never bothered to leave at all.

 Jodhpur’s nickname, ‘the Blue City’ gives away it’s claim to fame.
 The city’s historic old town is dotted with little blue houses and towering above them on a hill is the city’s famed fort, Mehrangarh.
 Local legend goes that houses were painted blue to distinguish the high-caste Brahmin quarter from the rest of the city.

 16. Portmeirion, Wales

 At Portmeirion, you might be forgiven to think you’re in some colorful Italian village.
 After all, this teeny-weeny Welsh coastal town was modelled after Italian villages.
 Built in 1925, the village is a brainchild of an eccentric architect called Sir Bertram Clough Williams-Ellis.
 It’s quirky, vibrant architecture, surrounded by over 70-acres of woodlands and miles of coastal walks ensures that the village attracts its share of visitors.

 17. Sighisoara, Romania

-Sighisoara is not only Romania’s most colorful and beautiful town, but also the only one listed on the UNESCO World Heritage list.
+Sighisoara is not only Romania’s most colourful and beautiful town, but also the only one listed on the UNESCO World Heritage list.
 It’s dramatically painted houses are a fascinating mix of Saxon and Gothic architecture and have some rather quirky details.
 While some have peculiar vaulted entrances, others have intricate Baroque-style facades.

 18. New Orleans